Royal Ulster Constabulary: Policing in a divided society

 Policing Northern Ireland's divided society proved to be difficult, as each of the main religious blocs (Protestant and Roman Catholic) had different attitudes towards the institutions of the state.
 To most Ulster Protestants, the state had full legitimacy, as did its institutions, its parliament, its police force and the Crown.
-Many of Northern Ireland's Catholics, along with their political leaders, believed that partition would only be temporary.
-Many abstained from and/or refused to take part Northern Ireland's institutions for a variety of reasons, including the treatment of Catholic civilians by the Ulster Special Constabulary during the recent conflict and the mistaken belief that Northern Ireland would be ceded to the Free State in the not too distant future.
+Many of Northern Ireland's Catholics, along with their political leaders, believed that partition would be only temporary.
+Many abstained from and/or refused to take part in Northern Ireland's institutions for a variety of reasons, including the treatment of Catholic civilians by the Ulster Special Constabulary during the recent conflict and the mistaken belief that Northern Ireland would be ceded to the Free State in the not too distant future.
 Protestant fears of strategically important government services being infiltrated by Catholics disloyal to the new state polarised society and made most Catholics unwilling and/or unable to join either the police or the civil service.